ssm-econ/ssm-econ.github.io/_research/Learning_and_Anchoring.md

 ---
-title: "The Buoy and the Anchor: Evolving Beliefs and the Stability of Long-Run Expectations"
+title: "Keeping up with the Curve: Learning, Evolving Beliefs and the Anchoring of Expectations"
 category: research
 permalink: /research/Learning_and_Anchoring
 excerpt: